kekePower/build.leia/README.md

 #### Optional
 * [Ninja](https://ninja-build.org/)
-	* It is now possible to use ninja to build Kodi Leia 18.0 with build.leia
+	* It is now possible to use ninja to build Kodi 18 Leia with build.leia

 ## Getting the source

 If you want to be on the cutting-edge, you can download the **master** branch.
 This will have a lot of bugs until the next major version is released.

 To get the latest, stable version, please use the **v1.x** branch.
+This is the main branch that I actively update as I, basically, have abandoned the master branch for now...

 **`git clone -b v1.x https://github.com/kekePower/build.leia`**